gabrielcastr0/gabrielcastr0/README.md

 <h3> About Me </h3>

-- :bust_in_silhouette: &nbsp; I'm from Brazil and I have 25 years old.
+- 🇧🇷 brazil based, 25y
-- 🎓 &nbsp; I graduated in Engineering Software.
+- 🎓 software engineering graduate
-- :hearts: &nbsp; At the moment, I'm working as a Front-end (React) developer
+- 💻 partner & software developer at @LerianStudio
+- 🛠️ specializing in the react ecosystem

 <h3> Where you can find me </h3>